scamden/bedrock/README.md

 be performed in views.
 This means (nearly) never accessing model values directly.
 If you're tempted to do something like `ng-if="$scope.viewModel.prop === 'Something'"`, or god forbid `ng-style="{'z-index': 1040 + (index && 1 || 0) + index*10}"`, then stop immediately and do this
-instead: `ng-if="ctrl.currentPropIs('Something')"`.
+instead: `ng-if="ctrl.currentPropIs('Something')"` or `ng-style="{'z-index':
+$ctrl.getZIndex(index)}"`.
 This makes the views much simpler and the logic easier to test.

 ## Testing

-I have a pretty strong opinion regarding testing.
+I have pretty strong opinions regarding testing.
 This shell app greatly reflects my opinions.
 Take it or leave it, but I think it's a pretty good idea.
 If you don't like it, pull requests are welcome.

 Tests are written using tape as the testing framework.
-I picked this over Jasmine/Karma or Mocha/Chai for a number of reasons:
+I picked this over Jasmine or Mocha/Chai for a number of reasons:

  * There's no magic (no global things that are defined in a magical land far far away)